Rural Health Awards

-Bill Moats Meritorious Service Award in Healthcare
+Bill Moats Meritorious Service in Healthcare

 This award will be given by the RHAT board of directors each year at the annual conference.
 It will be in recognition of a member of the association who has demonstrated a true passion for rural health.
 (Public nominations are not accepted)

-Rural Health Worker of the Year
+Rural Health Professional of the Year

 This award is bestowed upon an individual who has made an outstanding contribution of major significance to rural health and is a member of the Association.
 Consideration shall be given to all areas of rural health.